Rokisil/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-Web Development Projects Overview  I have developed a series of web projects using foundational web technologies: HTML, CSS, and JavaScript.
-These projects showcase my ability to create visually appealing, responsive, and interactive web experiences.
+TASK 2 STOPWACTCH WEB APPLICATION
+To build a stopwatch web application,using HTML, CSS, and JavaScript.
+HTML is used to structure the elements of the application.
+By implementing functions for starting, pausing, and resetting the stopwatch, as well as tracking and displaying lap times, users can accurately measure and record time intervals.
+With these technologies and functionalities, to create an interactive and user-friendly stopwatch web application.